osrf-migration/vrx-wiki/tutorials/buildRunLocalImage.md

 ## Run the VMRC image ##

-* To use the default Docker runtime (no Nvidia):
+* Option 1: To use the default Docker runtime (no Nvidia):

         $ ./run.bash vmrc

-* For the nvidia runtime, use the -n flag:
+* Option 2: For the nvidia runtime, use the -n flag:

             $ ./run.bash -n vmrc